 Another 150,000 kits will be distributed in the community to fathers who do not have children in the school or national service systems.
-Members of public can pick up a kit at the customer service counters of all SAFRA Clubs, and at cashier counters in Ya Kun Kaya Toast outlets across Singapore by 23 May 2016, while stocks last.
+Members of the public can pick up a kit at the customer service counters of all SAFRA Clubs, and at cashier counters in Ya Kun Kaya Toast outlets across Singapore by 23 May 2016, while stocks last.
 The kits will also be distributed at various locations where the Dad Spotting community movements take place.

 Dad Spotting Community Movement

 Our volunteers from the People’s Association, Temasek Polytechnic, Catholic High School and St Hilda’s Secondary School will be out on the streets to spot fathers who are wearing the wristbands in the month of June.
-Fathers who are “spotted” will receive a surprise token of appreciation in recognition of their contributions to their families and to encourage them to continue being an involved father.
+Fathers who are “spotted” will receive a surprise token of appreciation in recognition of their contributions to their families and encourage them to continue being an involved father.
 Locations for the “Dads Spotting” events include MRT stations, Capitaland Malls and other public spaces across the island.
-Specific details on the time/venue of the “Dad Spotting” events will be revealed weekly from end May on Dads for Life’s Facebook Page and via its website at dadsforlife.sg.
+Specific details on the time/venue of the “Dad Spotting” events will be revealed weekly from end of May on Dads for Life’s Facebook Page and via its website.

 Deals for Dads